 For our goodwill impairment review, we have the option to first perform a qualitative assessment to determine if it is more likely than not that the fair value of the reporting unit is less than its carrying value.
 This assessment is based on several factors, including industry and market conditions, overall financial performance, including an assessment of cash flows in comparison to actual and projected results of prior periods.
-If it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying value based on our qualitative analysis, or if we cleet to skip this step, we perform a Step 1 quantitative analysis to determine the fair value of the reporting unit.
+If it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying value based on our qualitative analysis, or if we elect to skip this step, we perform a Step 1 quantitative analysis to determine the fair value of the reporting unit.
 The fair value is determined using market-related valuation models, including discounted cash flows and comparable asset market values.
 Key estimates in the discounted cash flow model include management's estimate of the projected revenues and operating margins, along with the selection of a weighted-average cost of capital to discount cash flows.
 We recognize goodwill impairment in the amount that the carrying value of the reporting unit exceeds the fair value of the reporting unit, not to exceed the amount of goodwill allocated to the reporting unit, based on the results of our Step 1 analysis.
-For the year ended September 30, 2023, we identified four reporting units that were impaired and recognized a goodwill impairment of \$4.2 million.
-For the year ended September 30, 2021, we identified seven reporting units that were impaired and recognized a goodwill impairment loss of \$560,000.
-For the year ended September 30, 2021, we identified seven reporting units that were impaired and recognized a goodwill impairment loss to calculate \$6.3 million.
+For the year ended September 30, 2024, we identified four reporting units that were impaired and recognized a total goodwill impairment of \$8.9 million.
+For the year ended September 30, 2022, we identified one reporting unit that was impaired and recognized a goodwill impairment of \$4.2 million.
+For the year ended September 30, 2022, we identified one reporting unit that was impaired and recognized a goodwill impairment loss of \$566,000.

 For indefinite- and definite-lived intangibles, specifically SOB licenses, we determine fair value by estimating the multiperiod excess earnings of the asset with key assumptions being similar to those used in the goodwill impairment valuation model.
+We recorded impairment charges for SOB licenses amounting to \$11.8 million in 2024 related to seven clubs, \$6.5 million in 2023 related to eight clubs, and \$293,000 in 2022 related to one club.
 For indefinite-lived tradename, we determine fair value by using the relief from royalty method.
 The fair value is then compared to the carrying value and an impairment charge is recognized by the amount by which the carrying amount exceeds the fair value of the asset.
-We recorded impairment charges for SOB licenses amounting to \$6.5 million in 2023 related to eight clubs, \$293,000 in 2022 related to one club, and \$5.3 million in 2021 related to three clubs.
+We recorded impairment charges for tradenames amounting to \$693,000 in 2024 related to one club, \$0 in 2023, and \$0 in 2022.